First-Time Homebuyer–It’s exciting–you are almost there!

 What is the cost of the course?

 The price of the course is $65.
-Our research has shown that this is the least cost of any national HUD homebuyer education course provided by a HUD approved agency.
+Our research has shown that this is the least cost of any national homebuyer education course provided by a HUD approved agency.

 How Do I Take the Online Course?